leep-frog/command/docs/basics/nodes_processors_and_edges.md

 ## Usage

-While the graph logic may seem convoluted, this strucutre allows for features like [dynamic caching](TODO) and [dynamic shortcuts](TODO).
-Additionally, simple graphs can be easily constructed with the `SerialNodes` and `BranchNode` helper functions.
+While the graph logic may seem convoluted, this strucutre allows for features like [command execution caching](TODO) and [command shortcuts](TODO).
+Additionally, simple graphs can still be easily constructed with the `SerialNodes` and `BranchNode` helper functions.

 ## Examples